devwithkunal/simple-php-router/README.md

 # Simple PHP Router Class `v1.0`
 This is a simple PHP Router Class.
 It requires no dependencies.
 Fork it and have fun with it.

-It's a standalone single file PHP class to use in your projects.
+It's a standalone single file PHP class to use on your projects.
 It requires no dependencies or no framework.

 ## How to use